NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

 * Acquire an OrgUsr in RegisterPlattformen
 * Fill out the OrgUsr Username and Password in the `appsettings.json`
 * Fill out SubscriptionIdentifier, this need to be unique for the user.
 If the user is used for multiple subscriptions then these need to have their own unique SubscriptionIdentifier
-* Make sure BusHostname is correct og that the BusPort is `5551` and BusSslEnabled is `true`
+* Make sure BusHostname is correct and that the BusPort is `5551` and BusSslEnabled is `true`
 * Run the application `dotnet run`

 ## RabbitMq